fharris/JOTB2019_k8_playground/README.md

 You will work individually to build and deploy against a kubernetes cluster a set of services which will structure a cloud native web app.

 You will learn how to build, manage and deploy a cloud native application; kubernetes basic concepts in a practical way; how to manage the source control, continuous integration and continuous deployment of your cloud native app in a DevOps manner and finally you will setup your own CI/CD Pipeline.

+This workshop is divided in 2 different parts.

+A first part where all you need is a a command-line, and where you will learn or review some basic kubernetes concepts.

+A second part where you will build your own CI/CD pipeline and automate the concepts previously learned.
+This second part is a fork of an originial # ORACLE Learning Library # workshop with some differences.

 ## What will you need ?